 The holidays are a time of celebration, nostalgia and family traditions.
 However, these same festivities can trigger feelings of loss or sadness for some people, and it can be a time of increased risk for substance use, even if you’ve been sobered for some time.
 Substance use disorders impact about 20 million people in the United States.
 And more than half of these individuals live with one or more mental illnesses, including depression, anxiety, post-traumatic stress disorder, bipolar disorder and schizophrenia.
-It can be hard to know how to cope with your addiction during all the festivities and stress that come with this time of year.
+It can be hard to know how to cope with your recovery from substance abuse during all the festivities and stress that come with this time of year.
 The good news is that there are ways you can do this without feeling overwhelmed.
-These five tips will help you stay on track with your recovery plan and maintain your sobriety throughout this time of year.
+These five tips to stay on track with your recovery plan can help you maintain your sobriety throughout this time of year.

 The start of Thanksgiving heralds the approach of the holiday season and the holiday or winter blues for many.
 While the beginning of the holiday season can be exciting for some, luminous lights, cheerful music, and an infectious sense of goodwill can cause dread, anxiety, and even depression in others.
-For these people, the holidays can be a real challenge for the holiday blues or, in more severe manifestations, seasonal affective disorder (SAD).
+For these people, the holidays can be a real challenge for the holiday blues or, in more severe manifestations, seasonal affective disorder (SAD), which is seasonal depression that starts manifesting during the fall and winter months.
 SAD affects up to 20% of the U.S. population.
-As with other forms of depression, many people with SAD also have co-occurring substance use disorders, making the holiday blues even more disturbing and increasing the chances of relapse during this time of year.
+As with other forms of depression, many people with SAD also have co-occurring disorders or dual diagnosis of drug addiction, making the holiday blues even more disturbing and increasing the chances of relapse during this time of year.

 Residential, resort-style luxury rehab is a kind of inpatient treatment for substance abuse.
 In addition to CBT, patients have several therapy options and may choose from various treatment regimens to address their mental health concerns.
 Most high-end addiction treatment centers offer a restricted number of beds and provide housing for individuals who must continue working.